View as Map

 Rollies Mexican Patio

 Rollies is the spot for Rolled Tacos, Birria Ramen, and outstanding Birria Tacos.
 Mateo Otero has put his own spin on Tucson’s classic Mexican flavors.
-Their birria is slow-cooked for 14 hours till it’s so tender, it just falls apart.
+Their birria is slow-cooked for 14 hours until it’s so tender that it falls apart.
 We can’t get enough of their Quesabirria Tacos and Birria Ramen.
-In fact, on the day they first sold their Birria Ramen, they had 50 orders even before they opened the doors!
+In fact, on the day they first sold their Birria Ramen, they had 50 orders before they even opened the doors!

 Salsa Verde

-An awesome locally-owned restaurant with authentic flavors on the East side, Salsa Verde has some unique treats you won’t find just anywhere.
-Their gourmet taco game is on point, with options like the juicy Steak Taco and the flavorful Beef Fajita Taco.
+A locally-owned restaurant with authentic flavors on the East side, Salsa Verde has some unique treats you won’t find just anywhere.
+The gourmet tacos are quite special with options like the juicy Steak Taco and the flavorful Beef Fajita Taco.
 Check them out now, thank us later!

 an overhead photo of tacos and condiments